shadowc/jsfusion/docs/02_Components.md

 # Components

-The main concept of JsFusion are its Components.
+The main elements of `JsFusion` are its Components.
 Components are classes that derive from the abstract Component class and provide functionality attached to DOM elements.
 As DOM elements mutate, components are created and removed, as well as various of its features.